 We meet each term with the PE Coordinators from the other schools in the Manor Area Partnership of Schools to share our professional knowledge.
 Linked to this, we organise for the rest of the schools in the pyramid (one infant, one junior three primaries and a secondary), an annual mile long race called the Manor Mile.
 Each school enters a boys' and a girls' team from each age group from Reception to Year Eight and they race around a mile long course.
 There are trophies for the individual winners and the overall key stage winners.
 For the past three years we have had several individual winners and we have also won the team events for Reception, Year One and Year Two.

 As part of the 2012 Olympic Legacy the government provides us with money each year to spend on developing our provision for sport.
 We have used the money to fund some of the above activities eg doubling the amount of sports coaches we use so that the pupils are taught in groups of fifteen, increasing the amount of after school clubs we offer so that over one hundred pupils are involved in a sporting club each week, leading the development of competitive sporting opportunities for infant aged pupils within the local area.
 We have also improved our resources for gymnastics, had a professional development day focussed on the teaching of dance and funded a teaching assistant to run a Learn to Move program to develop the gross and fine motor skills of selected pupils.
-The report below outlines how we will spend our 2015-16 grant and also the benefits we felt from the 2014-15 money.
+The report below outlines how we will spend this years grant and also the benefits we felt from the previous years money.